-The red thread of fate can sometimes also be related to Reincarnation Romance as happened in Darling in the Franxx.
-Sometimes the works that represent Akai Ito bring together things like first love, first sight love, or forbidden love.
+The red thread of fate can also sometimes be related to Romance of Reincarnation as it happened in Darling in the Franxx.
+Sometimes the works that represent Akai Ito bring together things like first love, love at first sight or forbidden love.

-Both akai ito and yubikiri appear several times in anime, music and games.
-My most recent memory is at the second opening of oreimo.
-Let’s now recommend some works related to Akai ito for you to watch:
+Both the akai ito like yubikiri appears several times in anime, music and games.
+My most recent memory is at the second opening of pray.
+We will now recommend some works related to Akai ito for you to watch:

-Akai Ito - This drama tells the story of Mei and Atsushi who study at the same school and have birthdays on the same day, each with his own life.
-In this work with the name of the theme of the article we will see how the red thread will act to unite these 2 people.
+Akai Ito - This drama tells the story of Mei and Atsushi who study at the same school and have birthdays on the same day, each with their own lives.
+In this work with the name of the article's theme we will see how the red thread will act to unite these 2 people.

-Koizora - Another drama /movie based on a mobile game that became a big romantic hit.
+Koizora - Another drama / film based on a mobile game that became a great romantic success.
 Koizora tells the story of Mika, a young student who wants to fall in love as soon as she enters high school.
-One day she receives calls from a mysterious boy until she is conquered and some bullshit happens that will make you cry.
+One day, she starts receiving calls from a mysterious boy until she is won over and some bullshit happens that will make you cry.

-Koi To Uso – An anime that strongly questions akai ito’s ties showing a modern Japan where the government chooses the spouse the person will marry.
-How does one feel if he is in love with another?
-Will the red thread of fate change that?
+Koi To Use - An anime that strongly questions the ties of akai ito showing a modern Japan where the government chooses the spouse with whom the person will marry.
+How does the person feel if he is in love with another?
+Will the red thread of destiny change that?

-Kimi no Nawa – A masterpiece of animation that conquered everyone in 2016/2017 that can have action, comedy and romance with beautiful animation and direction.
-The story initially shows 2 young people who usually change bodies randomly.
-A must have movie!
+Kimi no nawa - A masterpiece of animation that conquered everyone in 2016/2017 that manages to have action, comedy and romance with a beautiful animation and direction.
+The story initially shows 2 young people who usually change bodies at random.
+A must-see movie!

-In India there is a red rope called the Rakhi which indicates a bond between a brother and a sister and serves as a protective talisman.
-In fact this thread is sometimes used to kill romantic interests of others.
-It is a literal string and is usually tied around the wrist instead of linking one person to another.
+In India there is a red rope called Rakhi that indicates a bond between a brother and a sister and serves as a protective talisman.
+In fact, this thread is sometimes used to kill the romantic interests of others.
+It is a literal string and is usually tied around the wrist instead of connecting one person to the other.

 There are gestures involving the fingers that serve as an abbreviation.
 If we hold the little finger we indicate a boyfriend, if we hold the thumb we indicate a girlfriend.
-This gesture is believed to have arisen because of akai ito.
+It is believed that this gesture came about because of the akai ito.

-There are songs that cite or refer to red wire legend as Red Chord de Frames; Tip of My Tongue de The Civil Wars; L'espoir ~ Mahô no Akai Ito ~; Nankai Renai de Gumi; Dive Bar de The Tower; The Fool and many others.
+There are songs that quote or make references to the legend of the red thread as Red Chord of Frames; Tip of My Tongue The Civil Wars; L'espoir ~ Mahô no Akai Ito ~; Nankai Renai of Gumi; Dive Bar The Tower and The Fool and many others.

-Even in Game Zelda: Skyward Sword, one of my favorite franchises, there is a slight reference to Akai Ito.
-Leading villain Lord Ghirahim says the link is destined to meet him and is linked by a red thread of fate.
+Even in the game Zelda: Skyward Sword, one of my favorite franchises, there is a small reference to Akai Ito.
+The main villain Lord Ghirahim says that the link is destined to meet him and that they are connected by a red thread of fate.
 The villain even won a related attack in the game Hyrule Warriors.

-There are movies and doramas that make references to akai ito like Dolls, Touch, Hanamuko wa 18sai, Ashurajou no Hitomi and many others.
-Several other anime such as Black Clover, Tsuki ga Kirei, Ranma ½, Toradora, Inuyasha, Pokemon, Naruto and many others who also make references.
-Can you remember any?
+There are films and dramas that make references to akai ito like Dolls, Touch, Hanamuko wa 18sai, Ashurajou no Hitomi and many others.
+Several other anime like Black Clover, Tsuki ga Kirei, Ranma ½, Toradora, Inuyasha, Pokemon, Naruto and many others that also make references.
+Can you remember some?